Dashlane/Dashlane-iOS-Extension/README.md

 ```objective-c
 - (void)startNewRequest
 ```
-Every new request should start be calling the above method.
+Every new request should start by calling the above method.

 **Add at least one request identifier**
-Dashlane app extension support 3 types of request:
+Dashlane app extension support 3 types of requests:

 * **Normal data request**